Using Star and Snowflake Schemas in Data Modeling

 Introduction to Star Schemas

-A star schema is a type of database schema that consists of a central fact table surrounded by dimension tables.
-The fact table contains the main data being analyzed, while the dimension tables provide additional information about the data.
-The star schema is called as such because the dimension tables are connected to the fact table in a star-like pattern.
-Star schemas are commonly used in data warehousing and business intelligence applications, as they provide a simple and efficient way to analyze large amounts of data.
+A star schema is a data modeling pattern that consists of a central fact table surrounded by dimension tables.
+The fact table contains the primary data, such as sales or customer information, while the dimension tables provide additional context and descriptive information.
+The star schema is called as such because the dimension tables are connected to the fact table, resembling the points of a star.
+This schema is ideal for data warehousing and business intelligence applications, as it allows for efficient querying and analysis of large datasets.

 Introduction to Snowflake Schemas

-Best Practices for Using Star and Snowflake Schemas
+Best Practices for Implementing Star and Snowflake Schemas

 Conclusion